The Stig: Michael Schumacher

-The episode showed the Stig driving a black Ferrari FXX around the test track for a record-setting time of 1:10.7, before walking into the studio and sitting down.
+The episode showed the Stig driving a black Ferrari FXX around the test track for a record-setting time of 1:10.7 (which was later disqualified as an official lap because it was driven on slicks), before walking into the studio and sitting down.
 As the audience shouted "Off!
 Off!" the Stig removed his helmet to reveal himself as seven-time world champion F1 driver Michael Schumacher.
 In the subsequent interview, Schumacher exhibited some of the Stig's supposedly defining character traits, such as knowing only two facts about ducks (both "facts" being wrong).

 Following the revelation, the Stig alleged to be Schumacher was shown driving the Suzuki Liana but did not set a lap time; instead, video clips showed the Stig exhibiting very poor car control, striking a camera tripod, and eventually getting lost.
 Clarkson closed the segment by observing that possibly, Schumacher was not truly the Stig after all.
 While the BBC initially would not confirm whether Schumacher's revelation was a stunt, The Telegraph reported the next day that a Top Gear spokesman confirmed Schumacher had played the Stig, due to Ferrari only allowing Schumacher to drive the FXX, but that "the identity of the driver at other times would remain 'a mystery'."